 We preffered the sequel as it was so bloody surreal.
 Taking the already weird enough aspects of the original and ramping it up a notch (with an added dollop of humour), Earthworm Jim 2 wowed everyone yet didn’t launch a successful franchise.
 Sadly the series trailed out after this, thusly Jim is left back in the mid-1990s.
 Along, scared, and without any candy floss.
 Ho hum.

-The first game were about Earthworm Jim (duh!), a normal earthworm who was inadvertently struck by a super suit which turned him into a superhero.
+The first game was about Earthworm Jim (duh!), a normal earthworm who was inadvertently struck by a super suit which turned him into a superhero.
 As the protagonist, it’s his duty to save Princess Whatshername after her sister Queen Slug-for-a-Butt kidnaps her (who often seems indifferent to this kidnapping, and is actually more adept than Jim at the whole superhero stuff).

 You have to battle your way through antagonists Psy-Crow, Evil the Cat, Bob the Killer Goldfish, Professor Monkey-For-A-Head and others to save her.
 Added to this is cute sidekick Peter Puppy, who explodes into a psychotically dangerous beast monster if he’s injured.